arthur7373/linux-training/TMP-ARCHIVE-L2/2-2-8-Boot-process.md

 #### Enable additional terminal configuration

+After Linux system boots by default it enables about 6 terminal sessions on F1-F6 keys.

+But we can add new terminal sessions.

-We can immediately start new terminal on F12 with:
+For example, to immediately start new terminal on F12 run

 ```bash
 systemctl start getty@tty12.service